LukasKalbertodt/litrs/README.md

 This crate is a lightweight alternative.
 Also, when it comes to literals, `litrs` offers a bit more flexibility and a few more features compared to `syn`.

-I'm interested in community feedback!
-If you consider using this, please speak your mind [in this issue](https://github.com/LukasKalbertodt/litrs/issues/1).

 ## Example

 ### In proc macro